iamthefrogy/Threat-Intel-Atlas/README.template.md

 ---

 <p align="center">
-  <sub>Signals older than seven days are automatically moved to the archive.</sub>
+  <sub>Signals older than 24 hours are automatically moved to the archive.</sub>
 </p>